Help us improve your experience.

 Learn how to upgrade the software of SRX Series Firewalls (SRX1500, SRX4100, and SRX4600) using a PXE boot server.
 This topic covers the step-by-step process, including preparing the PXE server, copying the installation image, and rebooting the device to complete the upgrade.

-The build image that you install on the device defines the device's software version.
+The build image that you install on the device defines the device software version.
 You can change the version of the device by upgrading it.

 You can upgrade the software of a device by using the Preboot Execution Environment (PXE) boot server.
 A PXE boot prepares a client/server environment to boot devices by using a network interface that is independent of available data storage devices or installed operating systems.
 The TFTP server stores the operating system image.
 You can have a separate PXE boot server for each image.

-To copy the image you want installed to the PXE boot server and install the image:
+To copy the required image to the PXE boot server and install the image on your firewall:

 1. Remove the previously installed files, if any, from the /var/lib/tftpboot/ directory.